python/typing/docs/source/protocols.rst

 Async protocols
 ...............

 These protocols can be useful in async code.
-See :ref:`async-and-await` for more information.

 Awaitable[T]
 ------------